ssaadh/Data-Structures-Algorithms-SWE-LeetCode-Studying/week_5/week-5-hw.md

   E. False

 e.
 N-ary solution:
+Like the queue BT solution except the initial queue and queue adding on logic is different.
+Add all pairs of children of the root to the queue.
+The children pairs should be the first child and last child.
+Then next child and 2nd to last child.
-# we start by adding all pairs of children of the root to the queue.
-Then, for each pair of nodes, we add their children to the queue in a symmetric manner: the first child of the left node with the last child of the right node, the second child of the left node with the second-to-last child of the right node, and so on.
+After the base case checking of the popped nodes, do the same thing when adding on to the queue except it's the first child of the left child and the last child of the right node and so on.

 f. full code:
 def is_symmetric(root):